A breathtaking 4 prong round diamond pendant design from White Flash.

 A beautiful solitaire diamond pendant from Brian Gavin

-If you’re buying a piece of jewelry for someone else and not yourself, it may be hard to know their style preference unless the person is very close to you.
+If you’re buying a piece of jewelry for someone else and not yourself, it may be tricky to know their style preference unless the person is very close to you.

-Getting one that doesn’t overlap with jewelry she already have is a good idea.
+Getting one that doesn’t overlap with jewelry she already has is a good idea.
 Why?
 It’s simple.
 Most women like to have something to wear and match for different types of occasions.
 So, that’s a pretty handy factor to keep in mind if you have no idea where to start.

 For instance, if you’re going to wear clothing that covers the neck (e.g. turtle neck sweaters), you should choose a longer chain.
-If you are wearing short sun dresses, shorter chains are preferred.
+If you are someone who loves wearing short sun dresses, shorter chains would be preferred.